 If you’re reading this, there’s a good chance that you’re borderline addicted to Pinterest.
 We have noticed that the majority of the traffic to our site comes from Pinterest, which makes sense because we spend a lot of time over there, too!
 Since it became so popular, there have been a lot of Pinterest spin-off sites.
 While they may not match Pinterest, you may still want to take a look at them for yourself.

 After looking through quite a few of them, we put together a list of our favorites.
-If you’re a blogger, you can use these sites to a larger audience.
+If you’re a blogger, you can use these sites for a larger audience.
+But if you are a student and have difficulty combining your studies and your own interests, there is a way out.
+You can turn to various service sites where you can buy a custom research paper and more.

 An added bonus is that most of these sites have apps as well!
 Enjoy!